 Information Technology, Social Networking, and Controlling Behaviors, Meredith C. Joppa, Christie J. Rizzo, and Jessica Johnson

 Information Technology, Social Networking, and Controlling Behaviors Among Adolescent Girls Involved in Dating Violence, Meredith C. Joppa, Christie J. Rizzo, and Jessica Johnson

 Implementation of a sexual harassment workshop targeting female engineers, Lisa Rae Volpatti, Cheryl A. Bodnar, and Lauren M. Byland

 Submissions from 2012

 Changes in Adolescents’ Risk Factors Following Peer Sexual Coercion: Evidence for a Feedback Loop, Brennan J. Young, Wyndol Furman, and Meredith C. Jones

 Submissions from 2009

-Tolerance of sexual harassment: A laboratory paradigm, David J. Angelone, Damon Mitchell, and Kara Carola
+Tolerance of sexual harassment: A laboratory paradigm, D. J. Angelone, Damon Mitchell, and Kara Carola

 Submissions from 2005

-The Influence of Peer Interactions on Sexually Oriented Joke Telling, David J. Angelone, Richard Hirschman, Sarah Suniga, Michael Armey, and Aaron Armelie
+The Influence of Peer Interactions on Sexually Oriented Joke Telling, D. J. Angelone, Richard Hirschman, Sarah Suniga, Michael Armey, and Aaron Armelie